All Episodes

 The debate is not that simplistic big government versus small government.

-They are non exclusive national Defense is one of those.
+National defense is one of those.

-A system of justice of courts are one of those.
+A system of justice, of courts are one of those.

 The police force is one of those.

-Counties' biggest portion, welfare.
+Counties, biggest portion, welfare.

-Uh, you know, your property taxes, biggest chunk, schools.
+You know, your property taxes, biggest chunk, schools.

 Now, some would say, well, education is a public good.